-Being curious about ambiguity
+Being curious about it

 Often, eating disorders thrive off a misguided feeling of control.
 Change, or the prospect of change, can be very scary and anxiety-provoking.
 Because of this, ambiguity may feel quite threatening to someone suffering with an eating disorder.

 When ambiguity arises, take time to notice the different parts of yourself that rise up in response.
 For instance, we may welcome ambiguity and feel open to change, or, we may shy away from ambiguity in an attempt to protect ourselves from negative feelings or uncertainty.
-By taking the time to acknowledge and forgive how we feel, we can take steps towards undoing engrained patterns of behaviour that keep us locked in the illness.
+By taking the time to acknowledge and forgive how we feel, we can take steps towards undoing ingrained patterns of behaviour that keep us locked in the illness.

-What does it take accept ambiguity?
+What it takes to accept ambiguity

 Courage.
 It takes courage to accept that we cannot control how things turn out.
 Take things one step at a time and acknowledge that some days it may be easier than others.

-Why we should welcome ambiguity
+Why you should welcome ambiguity

 Change happens everywhere in eating disorder recovery.
 The illness has an impact on someone’s mind and physical body, meaning that there are many things ‘in flux’ as someone progresses in treatment.
 To address this, we encourage our clients to communicate during times of ambiguity so they can receive the support they need to get through change and continue on their journey.